rangeoshun/propeg/README.md

 # propeg
+**Note: This is a prototype only to demonstrate concept**

+**Currently works in Chrome and Firefox only maybe others too, because of FetchAPI and ES6 syntax, IE and Edge are excluded.**

 A client side partial image loader for network optimization using progressive jpeg.

-Currently works in Chrome and Firefox, because of FetchAPI and ES6 syntax.

 # usage